Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/README.md

 In Data Analysis, the analyst must ensure that the data is 'clean' before doing any analysis.
 'Dirty' data can lead to unreliable, inaccurate and/or misleading result

 The project involves the following steps:
+1.**Importing data**:Importing csv data using pthon library pandas.
-1. **Removing Duplicates**: Identifying and removing duplicate records from the dataset.
+2. **Removing Duplicates**: Identifying and removing duplicate records from the dataset.
-2. **Standardizing Data**: Cleaning and standardizing data entries.
+3. **Standardizing Data**: Cleaning and standardizing data entries.
-3. **Handling Null or Blank Values**: Addressing missing or blank values.
+4. **Handling Null or Blank Values**: Addressing missing or blank values.
-4. **Visualising Data**: Data vizualisation using bar graphs and scatter plots.
+5. **Visualising Data**: Data vizualisation using bar graphs and scatter plots.

 ## Analysis